anhbka/Ansible/kubernetes/Kubernetes_rhel9.md

 --cluster                   (The name of the kubeconfig cluster to use)
 ```

-### Step 11: NGINX Test Deployment (Run on master node)
+### 11): NGINX Test Deployment (Run on master node)

 To test your Kubernetes cluster, you can deploy a simple application such as a NGINX web server.
-Hereâ€™s a sample YAML manifest to deploy NGINX as a test deployment:
+Here’s a sample YAML manifest to deploy NGINX as a test deployment:

 ```
 vim nginx-deployment.yaml